biapy/devenv-go-task/ARCHITECTURE.md

 ### Configuration Processing

-1. **Option Definition**: All configuration options are defined using NixOS module system with proper types, defaults, and descriptions.
+1. **Option Definition**: All configuration options are defined by using NixOS module system with proper types, defaults, and descriptions.

 2. **Data Transformation**: The configuration is transformed from Nix attribute sets to YAML-compatible data structures.

 3. **Filtering**: Empty/null values are filtered out to produce clean YAML output.

 4. **YAML Generation**: The processed configuration is converted to YAML using `lib.generators.toYAML`.

-5. **File Creation**: A text file containing the YAML is created using `pkgs.writeText`.
+5. **File Creation**: A text file containing the YAML is created by using `pkgs.writeText`.

 6. **Integration**: The generated taskfile is copied to the project directory during `enterShell`.

 ### Key Design Decisions

 #### 1. Comprehensive Option Coverage

 The module supports all major go-task features:

 - Global settings (vars, env, output modes)
 - Task-specific configurations
 - Dependencies and preconditions